prvdmwrong/prvdmwrong/docs/tutorials/fundamentals/providers.md

     This page is under construction - information may be incomplete or missing.

-Roblox games are composed of top level *service providers*, which provide a specific service for the game.
+Prvd 'M Wrong games are composed of top level *service providers*, which provide a specific service for the game.

-Prvd 'M Wrong formalizes the concept of providers as singletons objects that provide some top level logic of a game.

 ---